Design tokens overview

 Semantic design tokens

 Semantic design tokens reference constant design tokens to encapsulate global design decisions for everything from text to surfaces, and spacing to elevation.
-Semantic design tokens use a naming strategy that helps clarify design intent and use while remaining independent of the particular constant design tokens being referenced.
+Semantic design tokens use a naming strategy that helps clarify design intent and use.
+In the following example, the semantic design token name status.brand.background.colorreferences the constant design token color.purple.100 for the value, which in turn references the #e1d8f9 hex code.

 Contextual design tokens